Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 as desired.

 When $B=C$, we can obtain by similar means that

 We next consider the case when $D^2 = \eps$.
 Since we know $D\neq \phi$ from our hypothesis, we have $D=\eps$.
 Note that under the assumption of $B\neq D$, we also have $B\neq \eps$.
-In this case, by Proposition \ref{prop: 2FF1-imprimitive}, the left hand side is
+In this case, by Proposition \ref{prop: 2FF1-imprimitive}, the left hand side {of the equation in Theorem \ref{thm:quad-2F1}} is

 Moreover, by Proposition \ref{prop: 2FF1-imprimitive}, and Lemma \ref{lem:1} we have that

 Recalling that $\delta(1-x)=0$ since $x\neq1$, this gives the desired result that

 We now consider the case when $B^2=C$, and thus $B=D\phi$.
 The left hand side becomes